stepetal/Python_3_Tutorial/README.md

 # Python_3_Tutorial
-Some examples based on tutorial from https://pythonprogramming.net
+Some examples based on tutorials from various sources